Ethereum-ERD/dev-upgradeable/README.md

 `DataTypes.sol` - All variable structure definitions in the system are in this lib.

 `StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH/LSDs and other gains.
-Holds the EUSD Stability Pool deposits, and the ETH/LSDs gains for depositors, from liquidations.
+Holds the USDE Stability Pool deposits, and the ETH/LSDs gains for depositors, from liquidations.

 `EToken.sol` - the wrapped token contract, certificate of deposit on behalf of collateral.
 The balance of the wrapped `EToken` is the user's collateral amount in system.
 Users can `transfer` their EToken, but must ensure that the `ICR` is greater than the `CCR`.
 The contract mints(deposit collateral), burns(withdrawl collateral/ close Trove) and transfers wrapped tokens.

-`EUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
-The contract mints, burns and transfers EUSD tokens.
+`USDEToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
+The contract mints, burns and transfers USDE tokens.

 `SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts Troves at the correct position, based on their ICR.